alexander-charbonneau/terminal_backend/README.md

 # terminal_backend
-Backend webserver using Express and PostgreSQL for my interactive terminal website
+Restful backend webserver using Express and PostgreSQL for my interactive terminal website